What if your team wasn’t using warmups and shooting drills in the most effective way?

 Before games, teams usually warm up by taking shots from directly in front of the net, referred to as the ‘slot’.
 However, this does not simulate real game action as most shots come from an area known as the ‘funnel’.

-Steve Valiquette is a five-year NHL veteran and current studio analyst for the New York Rangers on MSG Network and hosts Vally’s View.
-He combed through shot data from the first 32 games of the Rangers season this year and came to some realizations about the most effective areas on the ice to score goals.
+Steve Valiquette is a five-year NHL veteran and current studio analyst for the New York Rangers on MSG Network where he hosts Vally’s View.
+He combed through shot data from the first 32 games of the Rangers 2017-18 season and came to some realizations about the most effective areas on the ice to score goals.

 Valiquette says coaches describe this area as a funnel because rebounds from shots end up in the slot or on the other side of the ice which can provide a goal opportunity on the rebound, or at least a second shot chance.